LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 will need to alter paths used in HTML links to be able to access the file data.
 The `lassoapp_link` method must be used for all intra-app file links.

-To illustrate, consider a LassoApp which contained an image file called "icon.png" within an "images" sub-directory.
+To illustrate, consider a LassoApp which contains an image file called "icon.png" within an "images" sub-directory.
 In order to display the image, the `lassoapp_link` method would be used to alter the path, at runtime, to point to the true location of the file data.
 The following shows how `lassoapp_link`